yeshua453/website/docs/controls/appbar.md

 This property controls the size of the shadow below the app bar.
 Default value is 4.

+Note: This effect is only visible when using the Material 2 design (when `Theme.use_material3=False`).

 ### `automatically_imply_leading`

 Controls whether we should try to imply the leading widget if null.